BlockchainCommons/BCSwiftSecureComponents/Docs/08-ELISION-REDACTION.md

 ]
 ```

 Comparing to the results of the previous step, we see a new pair of braces has appeared.
-This is because the subject of the document is *another* `Envelope` that has been wrapped in its entirety to be signed.
+This is because the subject of the document is *another* envelope that has been wrapped in its entirety to be signed.
 Notice the call to the `.wrap()` function at the start of this example above.

 ## Revealing the Content